The Changing Seasons

 4. Reach out to your girlfriends, and keep them on speed-message/dial/dinner time.
 Send me a message if they’re not around.
 For those of you who’ve been too shy or reticent, please don’t be.
 I’m always available for a chat: zimmo.maha (@) gmail (dot) com.
 I read every single message but only respond to women who are needing support.
 Promise.

 Finally, just keep reminding yourself that every pain you feel is temporary.
 And real love is gentle and easy and patient and kind.
-If you are struggling and fighting to make him see what an extraordinary individual you are, and a second time for the record: He ain’t it.
+If you are struggling and fighting to make him see what an extraordinary individual you are, and a second, third and fourth time for the record: He ain’t it.
 He ain’t it.
 He ain’t it.

 —————